Danncode10/Arduino-PySide6-OpenCV-Learning-Journey/Notes/Lesson 2: Python Serial Communication.md

 ---

-Let me know when you're ready to tackle **Lesson 3: PySide6 GUI to Control Arduino** — we’ll bring in buttons and make your software feel *real*. 💡
+Up Next **Lesson 3: PySide6 GUI to Control Arduino** — we’ll bring in buttons and make your software feel *real*. 💡